BitModern/test-quality-doc/docs/Overview.md

 ---

-The Overview page is where you can get an instant understanding of how things are going for your project.
+The Overview is where you can get an instant understanding of your project.
+The progress of your testing and number of defects or bugs.

-Select any of your projects using the Project Selector in the top left.
+Select any of your projects or choose a date range to view the status and progress of your projects.
 Whenever you log in to TestQuality, you will see the last project that you had open.

 <div class="img-with-text">
     <img src="\img\Screens\overview_2.png" alt="Overview screen image" width="400"  class="center"/>